-A minor in English requires 18 or more semester hours in English including ENGL3380 or ENGL3410 and two of the following: ENGL2310, ENGL2320, ENGL2330, ENGL2340.

-The following courses are not acceptable for credit in the minor: ENGL1410, ENGL1440, ENGL1470, ENGL1480, ENGL2300, ENGL3200-3280, ENGL3370.

-Teacher Certification in English

-- 1. FOR ENGLISH MAJORS WHO WANT A SECONDARY ENDORSEMENT (7-12): In addition to satisfying major requirements, English majors with either a literature concentration or a writing concentration desiring an English/Language Arts secondary endorsement (7-12) in Iowa must complete the Teacher Education Program (with ENGL3370 Methods of Teaching English as the appropriate methods course).
-Majors with a writing concentration must also complete ENGL2340 20th Century English and American Literature. - FOR NON-ENGLISH MAJORS WHO WANT A SECONDARY ENGLISH ENDORSEMENT (7-12): Non-English majors desiring a secondary English/ Language Arts endorsement (7-12) in Iowa must complete the Secondary Education Program (with ENGL3370 Methods of Teaching English as the appropriate methods course), a major in a secondary teaching field and the following courses:

-ENGL1410 Modern Rhetoric or ENGL1440 English Honors 3 s.h.
+\ENGL2410 Creative Writing: Poetry is not an option for the Cinema Studies concentration. \\A second Humanities II course with a literature emphasis may be applied toward the elective requirement. \\\English majors must also study at least one foreign language.
+The requirement is satisfied by three semesters of college work in one language or demonstration of equivalent competency by examination or two semesters of college work in one language (or equivalent competency) and INTD3300 Language and Culture.
+English Minor A minor in English requires 18 or more semester hours in English including ENGL3380 or ENGL3410 and two of the following: ENGL2310, ENGL2320, ENGL2330, ENGL2340.
+The following courses are not acceptable for credit in the minor: ENGL1410, ENGL1440, ENGL1470, ENGL1480, ENGL3200-3280, ENGL3370.
+Teacher Certification in English - 1.
+FOR ENGLISH MAJORS WHO WANT A SECONDARY ENDORSEMENT (5-12): In addition to satisfying major requirements, English majors with either a literature concentration or a writing concentration desiring an English/Language Arts secondary endorsement (5-12) in lowa must complete the Teacher Education Program (with ENGL3370 Methods of Teaching English as the appropriate methods course).
+Majors with a writing concentration must also complete ENGL2340 20th Century English and American Literature. - 2.
+FOR NON-ENGLISH MAJORS WHO WANT A SECONDARY ENGLISH ENDORSEMENT (5-12): Non-English majors desiring a secondary English/ Language Arts endorsement (5-12) in Iowa must complete the Secondary Education Program (with ENGL3370 Methods of Teaching English as the appropriate methods course), a major in a secondary teaching field and the following courses: ENGL1410 Modern Rhetoric or ENGL1440 English Honors 3 s.h.

 ENGL3200 Advanced Composition: Business and Professional Writing or ENGL3210 Advanced Composition: Essay Writing or ENGL3220 Advanced Composition: Technical Report Writing 3 s.h.
 COMM1200 Speech Communication: An Introduction 3 s.h.
 ENGL2310 English Literature to 1800 or ENGL2320 English Literature from 1800 to 1919 3 s.h.
 ENGL2330 American Literature to 1900 3 s.h.
 ENGL3410 Language and Literacy 3 s.h.

-Theatre Wellness Program Management Minors Approved English Electives 6 s.h.
+Approved English Electives 6 s.h.